Home : About Me

 Yet another office at Autodesk when I was in the GIS group around 1997.

-My group at an Autodesk Leadership Training offsite in 1998:
+My group at an Autodesk Leadership Training offsite in 1998.

 One of my first dates with Julie at a corn maze outside Salem, Oregon.

-Getting married a year later in 2008.
+Getting married a year later.

 Product day at Rackspace handing out cotton candy.